-The Elderly and Physically Disabled (EPD) population is expected to increase significantly in the coming years.
+The number of individuals who are elderly or who have physical disabilities is expected to increase significantly in the coming years.
 As a result, the number of people needing long term care services and support will dramatically increase.
 It is critical for Contractors to develop provider networks that are diverse and flexible to meet a variety of member issues both in the immediate as well as long range basis.
 A priority should be placed on allowing members, when appropriate, to reside or return to their own home versus having to reside in an institutional or alternative residential setting.
 Some critical issues to consider in the development of an effective network are the following: